Madonahs/Machine-Learning/README.md

 </p>

 * **This repository was created for educational purposes.
-It will host a number of projects as part of the process, the files will be labeled 'Project A' e.t.c**
+It will host a number of projects as part of the process and some exercises that I created like the Matrix multiplication using Tensor flow**

 ## Intro